SineStriker/qsynthesis-revenge/docs/build-instructions.md

     + Edit `scripts/vcpkg/triplets/paths/path_qt.cmake`
     + Change the value of `_qt_dir` to your Qt Configuration path

 + Run `python setup-vcpkg.py` at repository root path.
-The script simply pulls `vcpkg` from GitHub and run a series of `vcpkg install` commands.
+The script will simply pull `vcpkg` from GitHub and run a series of `vcpkg install` commands.

 + Use `git update-index --no-skip-worktree <file>`to untrack `path_qt.cmake` without deleting it。